 Our time is precious.
 Once it is gone, it is something we can never get back.
-At times it may even feel like we just don’t have enough time, or a project deadline sneaks up on us and we can feel overwhelmed.
+At times, it may even feel like we just don’t have enough time, or a project deadline sneaks up on us and we can feel overwhelmed.
 It can stress us out, which leads to another array of problems like heart disease, diabetes, high blood pressure and can even your mood and outlook on life.
 With these tips, you can help yourself avoid unnecessary stress.

 Create a Calendar

 To be successful in managing your time, you need to know how you spend it and prioritize your day.
 Creating a Time Accountability Log can be very helpful.
 Chart how you spend your time without changing your pattern for a week or two.
-Then review to see where you can free up time and see where you time might be wasted on menial responsibilities.
-Also try to identify your “Prime Time”.
+Then review to see where you can free up time and see where time might be wasted on menial responsibilities.
+Also, try to identify your “Prime Time”.
 Is it in the morning?
 Is it early afternoon?
 Use this time to tackle your difficult and important tasks.

 Eliminate Productivity Destroyers

 Disorganization, poor planning, and procrastination are some of the biggest productivity destroyers.
-Disorganization is a huge time wasters.
+Disorganization is a huge time waster.
 It causes stress which can lead to more disorganization and more stress.
 You can break this cycle by organizing your work.
 Use folders to organize files on your computer to store them in easy to find places.
 Label and color code folders on your desk and in the file cabinets.
 Plan your day wisely and plan ahead.
 Make sure your plans are also realistic and you don’t set yourself up for failure by scheduling an overwhelming amount of tasks.
-Also avoid procrastination.
-Waiting until the last-minute is stressful and unproductive.
+Also, avoid procrastination.
+Waiting until the last minute is stressful and unproductive.
 Try and tackle jobs you don’t like ahead of time so you can be done with them and focus on other things.

 Sometimes we are in such a hurry, when a supervisor, manager, or client asks us to take on a task, we automatically assume it is urgent and important and drop everything we are doing to complete it.
 When in reality, that may not be the case at all.
 Stop putting out fires and clarify the urgency and create a real deadline.
 Ask questions like: